abstract gray background

 The company turned to PPD clinical research services for a general solution that would apply across most therapeutic areas (hematology/oncology, neurology, respiratory, etc.) and offer a specialized solution for vaccines.
 A sole-provider model was proposed for global monitoring services related to their insourced trials, which would replace those 130 separate contracts with just one.

-Under this proposal, more than 300 client staff, vendor staff and contingency workers were re-badged to PPD.
+Under this proposal, more than 300 client staff, vendor staff and contingency workers were re-badged to to the PPD clinical research team.
 Seventy-five percent of these FSP offers were accepted, with an overall retention rate of 97% for the first six months.

 With staffing issues resolved, more than 50 active trials were transferred, and 12 new studies were launched in the first year — all without a single delay.
 These new operations also reduced the client’s global clinical footprint from 46 to 20 countries, which decreased the financial, administrative and legal burden.